 The NPD explained that the objective of the well 6507/4-3 S was to prove petroleum in reservoir rocks from the Late Cretaceous in the Lange Formation.
 During the drilling of the well, sandstone layers were encountered in the Lange Formation totalling about 55 metres with poor reservoir quality.

 According to the NPD, the well encountered an approximately 1-metre gas column in the shallowest part of the sandstone layers, but no contacts could be proven.

-The NPD pointed out that the preliminary estimates indicate the size of the discovery is less than 0.1 million Sm3 of recoverable oil equivalent.
+The NPD points out that the preliminary estimates indicate the size of the discovery is less than 0.1 million Sm3 of recoverable oil equivalent.
 In light of this, the result from this well will be considered by the licensees for further prospectivity in the licence.

 While the well was not formation-tested, extensive data acquisition and sampling were carried out, based on the NPD’s statement.
 In addition, the Norwegian Petroleum Directorate confirmed that the well was drilled to a vertical depth of 3914 metres below sea level, and was terminated in the Lange Formation from the Late Cretaceous.